danielbradley/Extract/README.md

 #### Function: processPreformatted

+The 'processPreformatted' function processes each line within the encountered preformatted section.
+The function will return once an end delimiter is encountered.

-If the passed line matches a pattern in 'p', we will copy characters from 'in' into 'out'; otherwise we will copy to dev null.
+If the passed line matches a pattern in 'p', the content will be copied into the mem stream associated with that pattern;
+otherwise the content will be copied to dev null.

-However, if that pattern is 'spgen', we want to process that content using the spgen web service then copy the response to out.
+However, if the pattern is 'spgen', we want to instead process that content using the spgen web service then copy the returned response to the mem stream.
 To achive this we will use a dummy stream called 'os'.
-If the pattern is 'spgen', we will make 'os' be a temporary buffer, otherwise it will be out.
+If the pattern is 'spgen', we will make 'os' be a temporary buffer, otherwise it will be the pattern's mem stream.

-If the pattern is "spgen",
-we want to read the characters into a temporary buffer 'buf', which we will then use to query spgen.org, and then we will write the response to out.

 ```main.c
 void processPreformatted( const char* line, FILE* in, Patterns* p )